 Michael Drews (aka Hauntron) is an American composer and musician.
 Drews creates electronic music, abstract sound art, and experimental video.
 His creative style draws heavily on influences from 80’s synth-music, punk rock, and horror/sci-fi films.
 Drews’ music is characterized by dark, ambient environments and vast walls of sound built from layers of electronically processed guitar and vocals.
 Releases of Drews’ work include: RUINS (2020), Burn Away (2019), Heretix (with Mana2, 2015), and Big Robot (with Big Robot, 2013).

-Hauntron (Michael Drews) is a composer and artist that works with sound, video and live performance.
-His work explores the use of technology to enhance creative expression and frequently draws from punk, metal, horror and sci-fi influences.
-Works by Drews have been featured at the Indianapolis Museum of Art, JavaArts (Cambodia), Montreal Underground Film Festival, IN Light IN Light Festival, Musicacoustica-Beijing, NYC Electronic Music Festival, Toronto International Electroacoustic Symposium, Cinesonika International Film Festival, Root Signals Electronic Music Festival, and throughout United States and abroad.
+Works by Drews have been featured throughout United States and abroad, including: the Indianapolis Museum of Art, JavaArts (Phnom Penh), Montreal Underground Film Festival, IN Light IN Light Festival (Indianapolis), Musicacoustica-Beijing, NYC Electronic Music Festival, Toronto International Electroacoustic Symposium, Cinesonika International Film Festival, and the Root Signals Electronic Music Festival.

-Collaboration with others artists is a regular element in Drews’ creative process.
-His output includes several multimedia works featuring the work of visual artist Brian McCutcheon and numerous performances with the electronic groups MANA2 and Big Robot.
-Drews also holds degrees from University of Illinois at Urbana-Champaign, Cleveland State University, and Kent State University.
-He currently lives with his family in Indianapolis and is Associate Professor of Music at Indiana University-Purdue University Indianapolis (IUPUI), where he teaches courses in music theory, history, and composition.
+Drews holds degrees from University of Illinois at Urbana-Champaign, Cleveland State University, and Kent State University.
+He currently lives with his family in Indianapolis and is Associate Professor of Music at Indiana University-Purdue University Indianapolis (IUPUI), where he teaches courses in music theory, composition, and electronic music history.